Applying for a New License (Teen Drivers) in WisconsinPage Overview

 - Pay the $35 instruction permit fee.
 DMV service centers accept cash, checks, debit cards, American Express, MasterCard and Discover.

 Once you get your instruction permit, your first behind-the-wheel lesson must be conducted within 60 days.
-You must be accompanied at all times by someone who has at least two years of driving experience and presently holds a valid regular (non-probationary) license.
+You must be accompanied at all times by someone who has at least 2 years of driving experience and presently holds a valid regular (non-probationary) license.
 They may be one of the following:

 - A qualified instructor 19 years old or older.